w3f/polkadot-wiki/docs/learn-governance.md

 This would be the tentative governance configuration for Polkadot in the initial genesis.
 It will be changed if any security loopholes have been found after third-party auditing.

+## Technical Committee

+The Technical Committee was introduced in the [Kusama rollout and governance post](https://polkadot.network/kusama-rollout-and-governance/) as one of the three chambers of Kusama governance (along with the Council and the Referendum chamber).
+The Technical Committee is composed of the teams that have successfully implemented or specified either Polkadot/Kusama runtime or the runtime environment.
+Teams are added or removed from the Technical Committee from a simple majority vote of the council.

 ## [Usage of DOT](learn-DOT#dots-for-governance)

 ## Resources